-Documents show the pipeline repair criteria was altered to give companies more flexibility on when to do the work following a Dec.
-12 meeting of officials from the Transportation Department and White House with representatives of the oil industry.
+Documents show the pipeline repair criteria was altered to give companies more flexibility in when to do the work following a December 12 meeting of officials from the Transportation Department and White House with representatives of the oil industry.

 The American Petroleum Institute complained that the administration's original proposal for repairs, unveiled in late 2015, was too stringent and would cost companies almost $3 billion over the next decade.
 The industry group argued the high price tag outweighed any benefits from accidents averted.

 "Based on information no one else was privy to, they weakened the final rule," said Carl Weimer with the Pipeline Safety Trust, an advocacy group based in Bellingham, Washington.
 "We hope there's still enough to prevent more of the types of spills we've seen over the past four or five years."

 The trust was formed after three children were killed when a gasoline pipeline broke in 1999, leaking fuel for 1½ hours before it exploded.